DBS06/OlyExifSort/README.md

 call script with:<br>
 `python .\OlyExifSort.py -p C:\\path\\to\\your\\folder`<br>

 **Note: use the script at your own risk!
-The script does not delete anything so therefore it shouldn't be risky at all!**
+The script does not delete anything, therefore it shouldn't be risky at all!**

 ## Tested Cameras
 - Olympus OM-D E-M1 Mark II